In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Summary and conclusions

 Within this paper, we have re-derived a TTL coupling noise model for LISA's second-generation \gls{TDI} Michelson observables, which was previously published in \cite{Houba2022-Estimation} and discussed for the first time the various important assumptions made in this derivation.
 We have shown that this model, as well as several assumptions made in the derivation, hold only if the model is applied to estimate the noise in single link readouts or \gls{TDI} observables.
 This means the assumptions and the model hold for cases where optical bench translations that are commonly sensed by the \glspl{LAI} and their corresponding \glspl{TMI} are either canceled out or explicitly neglected.

 For the individual interferometers, a different model should be used, which contains the longitudinal motion of the optical bench caused by angular or lateral jitters.
 We have shown that the TTL coupling model for the individual interferometers deviates from the one for \gls{TDI} by having individual coupling coefficients for every jittering component in every degree of freedom.
-Likewise, we have shown that several assumptions made in the derivation of the model or its simplification, do not hold for the individual interferometers.
-In particular, the TTL noise in the \gls{TMI} itself is non-negligible, and the coupling from lateral jitter into the \glspl{LAI} cannot be neglected, if one cares for the noise in the individual interferometers.
+Likewise, we have shown that several assumptions made in the derivation of the \gls{TDI} model or its simplification, do not hold for the individual interferometers.
+In particular, the TTL noise in the \gls{TMI} itself is non-negligible, and the coupling from lateral jitter into the \glspl{LAI} cannot be neglected if one cares for the noise in the individual interferometers.
+The topic of TTL in individual interferometers will likely be of no interest for the \glspl{LAI}.
+These interferometers will be dominated by laser frequency noise, such that TTL becomes only observable once the laser frequency noise is suppressed by TDI.
+Contrary, for the \glspl{TMI}, TTL might be directly visible in the interferometric readout in case of stronger motion, for instance, if TTL-calibration manoeuvres are performed (cf.~\cite{Houba2022-maneuver,Hartig2023-LPF-DA,Wanner2017} for the TTL calibration manoeuvres in LISA Pathfinder and LISA).
+For interpreting this TTL in the \glspl{TMI}, one would need the equations for the TTL coupling in the individual interferometers.
+It is expected that the observable coupling would contain strong contributions from longitudinal OB motion caused by angular or lateral jitters.
+Since this longitudinal OB motion is significantly suppressed in the TDI-TTL contributions, the observable coupling coefficients in the \glspl{TMI} would deviate significantly from the coupling coefficients found in TDI.

 Using the model for the \gls{TDI} Michelson $X_2$ observable, we have computed the expected TTL noise levels prior to subtraction for two cases.
 We assumed coupling coefficients of \SI{10}{mm/rad} which roughly matches the magnitude of coefficients expected prior to performing TTL mitigation by realignment of the optics.
 Additionally, we used coupling coefficients \SI{2.3}{mm/rad}, resembling coefficient magnitudes after a realignment.
 We have shown that it is statistically expected that the noise in both cases would not fit into the LISA noise budget, such that a final step of fitting and subtracting the noise in post-processing (as shown in \cite{Paczkowski2022}) is inevitable.